-Clinical Supervision

-CFTP 734 Supervision of Couple and Family Therapy
+Required Cot 31303

-Theoretical Knowledge Credits
+Theoretical K nowledge 8.0 Credits

-CFTP 712 Family Theory 3.0
+CFTP 712 Family Theory 4.0

-CFTP 716 Family Therapy Theory and Practice 3.0
+CFTP 716 Advanced Family Therapy Theory and Practice 4.0

-CFTP 720 Couple Therapy Theory and Practice 3.0

-CFTP 721 Critical Theory in Couple and Family Therapy 3.0

-Clinical Knowledge 12.0 Credits
+Clinical Know vledge 16.0 Credits

-CFTP 724 Multicultural Approach to Couple and Family Therapy 3.0
+CFTP 724 Multicultural Approach to Couple and Family Therapy 4.0

-CFTP 725 Trauma and Families 3.0
+CFTP 725 Trauma and Families 4.0

-CFTP 730 Gender, Privilege, and Power 3.0
+CFTP 730 Gender and Sexual Orientation 4.0

-CFTP 729 Diverse Family Structures 3.0
+CFTP 741 Religion, Spirituality and CFT 4.0

-Individual Development and Family Relations 6.0 Credits
+Individual De velopment and Family Relations Family Healthcare Policy 4.0 Credits 4.0

+Clinical Supe rvision 4.0 Credits

+CFTP 734 Supervision of Couple and Family Therapy 4.0

+Research 19.0 Credits

-CFTP 717 Couple and Family Therapy Assessment and Diagnosis 3.0
+CFTP 713 Couple and Family Therapy Research and Practice Literature 4.0

-CFTP 735 Family Healthcare Policy 3.0

-Credits
+CFTP 715 Quantitative Methods 4.0

+CFTP 719 Qualitative Methods 4.0

+RHAB 759 Introduction to Biostatistics 3.0

+CFTP 732 Advanced Quantitative Research Design 4.0

+or

-Research 21.0 Credits CFTP 713 Couple and Family Therapy Research and Practice Literature 3.0 CFTP 711 Research I: Conceptual Basis 3.0 CFTP 715 Research II: Quantitative Methods 3.0 CFTP 719 Research III: Qualitative Methods 3.0 RHAB 759 Introduction to Biostatistics 3.0 RHAB 811 Intermediate Biostatistics or 3.0 CFTP 728 Research V: Advanced Qualitative Data Analysis 3.0 CFTP 728 Research VI: Quantitative Research Proposal 3.0 or CFTP 733 Research VI: Qualitative Research Proposal 3.0 Advanced Applied Research/Qualitative 3.0 Professional Development 6.0 Credits CFTP 714 Professional Development Seminar I: Resources and Organization 1.0 CFTP 718 Professional Development Seminar II: Presentations and Publicati on {1.0} CFTP 722 Professional Development Seminar III: Teaching Couple and Fami Therapy ly {1.0} CFTP 726 Professional Development Seminar IV: Academia and the Tenure Process 1.0 CFTP 731 Professional Development Seminar V: Understanding the Grant Writing Process 1.0 CFTP 736 Professional Development Seminar VI: Ethics in Couple and Famil Therapy Supervision and Teaching y 1.0 Additional Courses (Electives) 6.0 Credits Students select two additional courses (Students may choose to go outside program to meet this requirement, provided each course is at least 3.0 credit the doctoral level of sophistication or they may select one of the following course is at least 3.0 credit to the cour s and at CFTP 741 Religion, Spirituality and CFT 3.0 CFTP 742 Couples Sexual Therapy 3.0 CFTP 751 Special Topics in Couples and Family Therapy 3.0 CFTP 752 Independent Study in Couples and Family Therapy 3.0
+Professional Development 12.0 Credits CFTP 714 Professional Development Seminar I: Resources and Organization 2.0 CFTP 718 Professional Development Seminar II: Presentations and Publication Preparation 2.0 CFTP 722 Professional Development Seminar III: Teaching Couple and Family Therapy 2.0 CFTP 726 Professional Development Seminar IV: Academia and the Tenure Process 2.0 CFTP 731 Professional Development Seminar V: Understanding the Grant Writing Process 2.0 CFTP 736 Professional Development Seminar VI: Ethics in Couple and Family Therapy Supervision and Teaching 2.0

+Internship Minimum of 12.0 Credits CFTP 801 Couple and Family Therapy Internship 4.0

+^{}This course is repeated for credit to meet minimum requirements, and can be repeated for credit up to five times..

+Dissertation Minimum of 12.0 Credits CFTP 802 Couple and Family Therapy Dissertation 4.0

+^{}This course is repeated for credit to meet minimum requirements, and can be repeated for credit up to five times..

+Additional Course (Elective)

+Students select an additional elective courses (Students may choose to go outside of the program to meet this requirement, provided each course is at least 4.0 credits and at the doctoral level of sophistication or they may select one of the following courses.)

+CFTP 751 Special Topics in Couples and Family Therapy 4.0 CFTP 752 Independent Study in Couples and Family Therapy 4.0